pritmon/pritmon/README.md

 ### 🏗 What I Do

-Architect enterprise-scale automation ecosystems combining **UiPath, AA, Python, APIs, and GenAI (RAG)** to deliver scalable, production-ready solutions across Banking and Healthcare domains.
+Architect enterprise-scale automation ecosystems combining **UiPath, AA, Python, APIs, and GenAI (RAG)** to deliver scalable, production-ready solutions across all domains like Banking ,Healthcare , Retail .

 ---